SATUNIX/minifetch/CONTRIBUTING.md

 4. Keep pull requests focused; describe behavioural changes, manual tests, and any portability considerations in the PR body.

 ## Coding Style
-- Stick to ANSI C (C99).
+- Stick to (C99).
 Declarations go at the top of each block; avoid mixed declarations and statements.
 - Use 4-space indentation, no tabs.
 Braces stay on the same line as statements.
 - Prefer `static` for internal functions; use `snake_case` for functions and variables, `UPPER_CASE` for macros.
 - Copy strings with bounded helpers (`mf_strlcpy`) and sanitise inputs before printing.
 Avoid `strcpy`/`strcat`.